Hunting down the similar words between Japanese & Turkish

 Scores for:

 We put kuroi on the x-axis and kara on the y-axis.
-Then we fill the first row and column as shown below.
-Each time you go left on the first row, you put a gap, so it will -1 will be added to it’s left value.
-The same goes for the first column too.
+Each time you move left in the first row, you insert a gap, so -1 is added to the value on its left.
+The same process applies to the first column.

 K U R O I